lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 ### Motivation

-In our previous [tagged-memory release]({{< ref "docs/tagged-memory-v0.1/tags.md" >}}), special instructions are added to read and write tags for certain memory words;
+In our previous [tagged-memory release]({{< ref "docs/tagged-memory-v0.1/tags.md" >}}), special instructions are added to read and write tags for words in memory.
-however, there is no intrinsic way to use tags in checking anomalies, such as protecting return address from being altered on stack (needed for control flow integrity applications) or triggering an exception when accessing a specific address (unlimited watch-points).
+However, there is no easy way to use tags in checking anomalies, such as protecting the return address from being altered on stack (important for protection against control-flow hijacking) or triggering an exception when accessing a specific address (unlimited hardware watch-points).
-In this release, we incorporate these essential tag manipulation and check functions into the normal RISC-V instructions and the Rocket core, which enables the built-in support for tag checks.
+In this release, we incorporate these essential tag manipulation and check functions into the normal RISC-V instructions and the Rocket core, which enables support for a range of tag-related use cases.

 ### Extension to the Rocket core